RedHatOfficial/openemr-kube/Instructions.md

 # OpenEMR-Kube

-# The purpose of this project is to make it possible to quickly deploy a fully functional electronic health records system (EHR) as a Kubernetes resource.
+# The purpose of this project is to make it possible to quickly deploy a fully functional, ONC certified electronic health records system (EHR) as a Kubernetes resource.
 While these instructions should work in any current Kubernetes environment.
 The target Kubernetes platform for these instructions is OpenShift.com

 ### Perequisites
 You must have [git](https://git-scm.com/downloads) installed.
 Please sign up a free OpenShfit account at [manage.openshift.com](https://manage.openshift.com).
 You are also encouraged to fork this project on Github so that you may make custom edits.